 - Check out the by-laws that govern each community area.
 This example is the current Fruit Haven 1 community area bylaws.
 Each community area can make its own bylaws but they have to be compatible with the sovereignty document and the trustee legal contract.
 Note that these by-laws do not apply to your personal homestead lot, only the trustee legal contract does.

 Trustee Bylaws: Rules that concern trustees (owners) in a group buy.
 Document is titled as FH3, but the same basic template we are using for all Fruit Haven properties.

 Community Bylaws: (Last revised May 17, 2019) Rules that concern the community area of the property.
 Separate from the trustee bylaws, these can change and be added onto by the community for smoother operation, but cannot contradict the trustee bylaws.

 Legal Contract between Trustees: This is a sample template of the legal document that Fruit Haven owners sign (either in-person or via a power-of-attorney.)
 This document details land use, personal homestead lot, property management, and how to resolve various disputes between property owners.
-This is the current non-finalized version of the FH3 contract which we are working on getting finalized by March to be signed and notarized.
+This is the current non-finalized version of the FH3 contract.
 All future FH properties will use variations of this contract template.

 Other Investment Opportunities

 Click here to view additional investment opportunities in Fruit Haven.